SPONSOR A SISTER TO CHANGE HER LIFE - AND YOURS

 Faith Mathew reading letter

-Faith, a Women for Women International participant from Nigeria reading a letter from her sponsor.
+Faith, a Women for Women International participant from Nigeria reading a letter from her supporter.
 Photo: Monilekan

 Thank you so much for supporting me.
 I want to help others in the future, the way you have helped me.